 The Best Cookware Needed In Every Kitchen

 6-Quart Ceramic/Cast Iron Dutch Oven

-Here’s the deal, I have several regular cast-iron Dutch Ovens with legs (to stack and cook outside).
-Plus, I have a few different sizes without legs, but today we’re talking about what I use in my kitchen.
+Here’s the deal: I have several regular cast-iron Dutch Ovens with legs (to stack and cook outside) and a few different sizes without legs, but today, we’re talking about what I use in my kitchen.

 We have made so many pots of soup or beans in this gem, and I smile every time I turn on the stove with it sitting there front and center.
-It’s cast-iron with a ceramic finish so that’s why you can see the little “black dividers” to hold the lid above the Dutch oven base.
+It’s cast-iron with a ceramic finish, so you can see the little “black dividers” holding the lid above the Dutch oven base.

+The Best Cookware Needed In Every Kitchen